 Poofy the Fluffy Cat is a white fuzzy Ragdoll, who thinks he’s a dog or human.
 Incredibly clumsy, but he’ll follow everyone around.

 He only learned to jump on counters at the age of 3 and still doesn’t always make it up there.
-Can’t hunt, squirrels hunt for him.
+Can’t hunt, squirrels hunt for him instead.

 Instead, Poofy is an avid traveler and enjoys adventure sports.

-He was originally quite skeptical about his new baby brother Dylan coming home, but eventually got used to sharing his toys.
+He was originally quite skeptical about his baby brothers coming home, but eventually got used to sharing his toys.

 He has become a professional baby equipment tester (as pictured).